robenkleene/software-references/omnifocus-vs-reminders.md

 # OmniFocus vs. Reminders

-Use OmniFocus for today list because:
+## OmniFocus

+### Pros

+- Supports scripting
-- Reminders are unreliable to move
+- Easy to add notes
-- OmniFocus scripting makes it easy to move all today items to tomorrow

-Use Reminders for specific timed reminders because:
+- Nice buttons for rescheduling

+## Reminders

+### Pros

 - Siri

-- Fantastical can be configured to only show notifications for Reminders with a time (e.g., everything except all-day reminders) which is what I usually want
+### Cons

+- Hard to attach notes
+- Hard to adjust the time for a reminder
+- Mediocre keyboard bindings